Tonks89/Tonks89.github.io/_posts/articles/2017-03-15-RosInterface_kinetic.md

 The RosInterface is a plugin which interfaces ROS and V-REP allowing the user to write algorithms to control virtual robots.
 The interface was developed by Federico Ferri, and is part of the V-REP API framework.

-This plugin

-(in the v-rep folder you can find the plugin for ros indigo, ready to be used.
-However, this plugin does not work in ros kinetic, therefore you will have to build the plugin from source)
+You can find the RosInterface plugin in the V-REP folder, ready to be used with ROS Indigo.
+Unfortunately, it does not work with ROS Kinetic, which is why you will need to build the plugin from source.

-The following tutorial walks you through the manual installation of this interface with ROS kinetic.
+The following tutorial walks you through the manual installation of this interface for ROS kinetic.

 ## 1. Install the required software